MirkoDalmonte/MySondyGO-Release/README.md

 ✅ Works with **TTGO LoRa32 433 MHz**
 ✅ Decodes radiosonde signals
-✅ Bluetooth connection to smartphone
+✅ Bluetooth connection to smartphone and/or Apple Watch
 ✅ Real-time data and telemetry visualization
-✅ BLE support also for iOS (recent versions)
 ✅ Firmware updatable directly from the app.

 ---